newmyl/occt/dox/overview/overview.md

   * **adm**   This folder contains administration files, which allow rebuilding OCCT;
   * **adm/cmake**  This folder contains files of CMake building procedure;
   * **adm/msvc**  This folder contains Visual Studio projects for Visual C++ 2010, 2012, 2013, 2015 and 2017 which allow rebuilding OCCT under Windows platform in 32 and 64-bit mode;
+  * **cmake** This folder contains CMake configuration files intended for use by projects that are based on OCCT;
   * **data**  This folder contains CAD files in different formats, which can be used to test the OCCT functionality;
   * **doc**  This folder contains OCCT documentation in HTML and PDF format;
   * **dox**  This folder contains sources of OCCT documentation in plain text (MarkDown) format;